-One cosmetic product that many women use, and perhaps through the entire day, is lipstick.
-While lipstick does make a woman’s face and especially her lips more appealing, lipstick, most commercial brands of them, are toxic, poisonous and harmful.
+One cosmetic product that many women use, and perhaps throughout the entire day, is lipstick.
+While lipstick can make a woman’s face and especially her lips more appealing, most commercial brands of lipstick are toxic, poisonous, and harmful.

 Lead in lipstick

-It has been revealed that many brands of lipstick contain lead, more amounts of this toxic element than is allowed by government for use in candy.
+It has been revealed that many brands of lipstick contain lead, more amounts of which are allowed by government for use in candy.
 FDA-approval does not guarantee safety or that a product is automatically safe to consume or use.
-It is a fact that cosmetic products are one of the least regulated product categories by the entrusted FDA.
+It is a fact that cosmetic products are one of the least regulated product categories by the FDA.

-Even small amounts of lead over time amounts to a significantly unsafe level of lead exposure.
-Lead is a neurotoxin, adversely affecting the nerves and can cause brain damage and behavioral, learning and language problems; can lower IQ or intelligence quotient, can cause hormonal imbalance, can delay the onset of puberty; can cause infertility and miscarriage, and believe it or not, it increases aggression.
+Even small amounts of lead can lead to unsafe levels of lead exposure over time.
+Lead is a neurotoxin, adversely affecting the nerves, that can cause brain damage and behavioral, learning, and language problems; it can lower IQ or intelligence quotient, can cause hormonal imbalance, can delay the onset of puberty; it can cause infertility and miscarriage, and it increases aggression.

 Petrochemicals in lipstick